Arabian-vACC/library/docs/aerodrome/doha-hamad/air.md

 High Intensity Runway Operations for departing aircraft are in effect 24 hours a day.
 All checks should be completed when reaching the assigned holding point, and aircraft must line up without delay when cleared by ATC.
 Prompt action should be taken in response to take-off clearance.
 Whenever possible, intersection departures should be used.

 ### 5.3.1 Standard departure points
+Below are the points which pilots are recommended to plan for departure.

 <figure markdown>
 | Runway | Standard departure points |
 |:------:|:-------------------------:|